yamagh/BookmarkPage/README.md

 # Bookmark Search Application

-This is a simple bookmark search application built with Vue.js.
-You can filter bookmarks by name using the search box and browse bookmarks by tag.
+This is a simple web app that allows you to search through a list of bookmarks using keywords or bookmark names.
+The app uses the Vue.js framework to implement the search functionality and display the results.

 ## Prerequisites